 Omics is a new term that has emerged to describe the field of large-scale data-rich biology.

-Members of this new group are recognised by the suffix “ome” and include the genome, exome, epigenome, transcriptome, proteome and metabolome.
 Whilst the genome, exome, transcriptome, epigenome and microbiome relate to DNA (deoxyribonucleic acid) and RNA (ribonucleic acid) sequencing, and therefore harness the same technologies which have driven the spread of genome sequencing, others, such as the proteome and metabolome, rely on entirely different technologies to generate the data.

 We have already seen the terms genome, exome and epigenome throughout this course, you can see these definitions again in the glossary.